Payers

 and

 Those drawing a disability pension are entitled to health/maternity benefits that are covered at a rate of 100%.
-They must however pay the flat charges on medical procedures, paramedical procedures, medications and transport but are exempted of the €24 charge on major medical procedures.
+They must, however, pay flat charges (medical or paramedical procedures, medications and transport) but are exempted of the €24 charge on major medical procedures.

-If the recipient is not in employment, the disability pension is automatically converted into an old-age pension at the legal minimum retirement age.
-If they do work, they must apply for their retirement pension.
-Disability pension payments stop automatically when the recipient reaches the age at which a full pension is payable, regardless of the total period of insurance, or before then if the recipient stops working.
+If the recipient is not in employment, the disability pension is automatically converted into an old-age pension for incapacity for work at 62 years of age.
+If they do work, they must apply for their retirement pension. when they stop working, and, at the latest, at 67 years of age.

 ASI is not liable to the general social contribution (CSG) or to the social debt repayment contribution (CRDS).
 It is also income tax-exempt.